 Scoring the pack's performance: To determine the pack's performance level, you will use the above information to determine the points earned for each of the 11 criteria and then add those individual point scores to determine a composite score.
 Count only the highest point total achieved in any one criterion.
-Bronze level requires earning at least 525 points in at least 7 criteria, Silver level requires earning points in at least 8 criteria, meeting at leaset bronze standards in outdoor activities, and earning ar least 1,050 total points.
+Bronze level requires earning at least 525 points in at least 7 criteria, Silver level requires earning points in at least 8 criteria and 800 points, and Gold level requires earning points in at least 8 criteria, meeting at leaset bronze standards in outdoor activities, and earning ar least 1,050 total points.